NeilGGopal/facebook-sambot/README.md

 1. Clone this repository by clicking the green clone/download button and copying the SSH.

-2. In the terminal, type the following: $ git clone (paste here).
+2. In the terminal, type the following: $ git clone (paste here)

 3. Replace all instances of "email" in sambot.py with your Facebook email.